oristopo/nanoTAPR/README.md

     can do the math for you automatically
     (run a fixture calibration 'through' with the attenuator in place).

--   Frequency source accuracy is determined by the on-board 12 MHz crystal oscillator, which is multiplied to 24.000 MHz before being applied to the frequency synthesizer.
-An external reference of 24.000000 MHz may be used if more precise frequency control is required.
-The TAPR application *requires* that the reference frequency be 24.000 MHz, but other applications (such as a frequency generator program which is not described by this manual) can be setup to utilize different external reference frequencies.
-Consult the software for those other applications.
+-   Frequency source accuracy is determined by an on-board 26 MHz crystal oscillator,

 -   The default frequency range on instrument startup is 50 KHz to 900 MHz.
 The instrument is capable of operating higher, but